ghall89/hops/README.md

 ### Installing Packages

-You can search for and install packages by running hops without any flags, or with the `--add` or `-a` flags
+You can search for and install packages by running hops without any flags, or with the `--add` flag.

 ### Uninstalling Packages

-You can uninstall Homebrew packages by running hops with the `--remove` or `-r` flags
+You can uninstall Homebrew packages by running hops with the `--remove` flag.
+Additionally, when uninstalling casks, you can "zap", or remove all associated files, by including the `--zap` flag.

 ### Adding Taps

-You can add Homebrew taps by running hops with the `--tap` or `-t` flags
+You can add Homebrew taps by running hops with the `--tap` flag.

 ## Building From Source